 We can all work together to prevent opioid and other drug misuse while supporting our youth.

-Ask: Ask your child’s doctor about the risks associated with opioids and other prescription drugs, and if non-opioid pain management alternatives could be right for my child.
+Ask: I will ask my child’s doctor about the risks associated with opioids and other prescription drugs, and if non-opioid pain management alternatives could be right for my child.

-|Emphasize that just because these medications are prescribed by a doctor, does not mean they are harmless!
+|Emphasize that just because prescription medications are prescribed by a doctor, does not mean they are harmless!
 Never share medications, take more than prescribed, or mix with alcohol and other drugs.
 Set clear rules and expectations about all medications — even though your child may be capable of self-administering over-the-counter medications, use of drugs like opioids, stimulants, and other prescription drugs should be closely supervised by an adult.|

-|Fentanyl is a manufactured opioid that is many times stronger and more dangerous than even morphine or heroin, and recently, lab analysis of confiscated & recovered drugs across NYC has revealed that fentanyl is present in all types of drugs.
+|Fentanyl is a manufactured opioid that is many times stronger and more dangerous than even morphine or heroin, and recently, lab analysis of confiscated & recovered drugs across NYC has shown that fentanyl is present in all types of drugs.
 By learning how to use Narcan and carrying Narcan with you at all times, you can be prepared to save a life in case of an overdose.|